syncfusion-content/windowsforms-docs/WindowsForms/CheckBox/faq/How-to-databind-a-CheckBoxAdv-to-an-SQL-database-if-the-corresponding-datatable-field-is-a-bit-field.md

 ---
 layout: post
 title: How-to-databind-a-CheckBoxAdv-to-an-SQL-database-if-the-corresponding-datatable-field-is-a-bit-field | WindowsForms | Syncfusion
-description: how to databind a checkboxadv to an sql database if the corresponding datatable field is a bit field
+description: how to databind a checkboxadv to an sql database if the corresponding datatable field is a bit field.
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug